arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

 * Every class is the `Object` class, but with **extra stuff**™ (whatever is defined in the class body).
 * Every instance of every class literally **is an `Object`** (that is, it is an instance of the `Object` class), likely with some extra capabilities defined by said **extra stuff**™.

+We will talk significantly more about this last form of polymorphism in the next lab.

 ## Abstraction and polymorphism with the `interface`

 Here we will discuss another example of polymorphism.